Gold, silver, platinum, and palladium coins and bullion

 - Precious metals cannot be collectibles, as described in IRS Publications 590-A and 590-B.

 - Precious metals must adhere to applicable fineness and/or bullion standards, as described in the Taxpayer Relief Act of 1997: Gold must be .9950 pure.
 Silver must be .9990 pure.
 Platinum and Palladium must be .9995 pure.

 - You cannot personally hold or store your precious metals (e.g., keeping the metals in a safe inside your home).
 You must select an approved depository to do so, and may choose to hold them in segregated or non-segregated (“commingled”) storage.

-- Your IRA cannot purchase from yourself any metals you personally own.
+- Your IRA cannot purchase any metals you personally own from yourself.